LBScarfo/Customer-Satisfaction-CSAT-Improvement-Project/README.md

   - If a customer's phone number is available, implement opportunities for them to request real-time updates via phone
   - I also recommend an additional analysis to check if delays are correlated with specific delivery services or geographic areas, which would allow for more targeted actions

-### Projected Impact on Overall CSAT
+### Impact Analysis

 Given that the **Order Related** category represents a significant portion of all customer requests (27.25%), improvements in this area will have a strong positive effect on the overall company CSAT score.

-Using a weighted average model, we can project this impact.
-By implementing targeted actions to raise the CSAT for "Order Related" by just 0.2 points (from 4.10 to 4.30), the overall company CSAT is projected to increase from **4.24 to 4.30**.
+To demonstrate this, we can use a weighted average model to explore a what-if scenario.
+By raising the CSAT for "Order Related" by just 0.2 points (from 4.10 to 4.30), the overall company CSAT would increase from 4.24 to 4.30.

-This analysis confirms that focusing on this specific category is a highly effective strategy for driving a measurable improvement in customer satisfaction.
+This analysis confirms that focusing on this specific category is a highly effective strategy for driving a measurable improvement in customer satisfactio

 ---